samuelcolvin/watchfiles/README.rst

 3. Polling works well when you want to group or "debounce" changes.

-   Let's say you're running a dev server and you change branches in git.
-With that branch change, 100 files are altered.
+   Let's say you're running a dev server and you change branch in git, 100 files change.
    Do you want to reload the dev server 100 times or once?
-Exactly!
+Right.

    Polling periodically will likely group these changes into one event.
 If you're receiving a stream of events you need to delay execution of the reload when you receive the first event